-Both Bank-A-Count and its hosted infrastructure provider have policies and procedures in place to control access to its data processing facilities and assets.
-These policies and procedures limit the physical access to confidential data to individuals designated by Bank-A-Count's management team.
+Bank-A-Count, as well as Bank-A-Count's third-party colocation provider, has policies and procedures in place to control access to its data processing facilities and assets.
+These policies and procedures limit physical access to confidential data to individuals designated by Bank-A-Count's Management Team.

-Change and Configuration Controls
+Change and Configuration Control

-Changes to system software are approved by management and deployed by the senior vice president of information technology.
+Changes to system software are approved by management and deployed by a third-party IT security and support firm.